ExpediaGroup/catalyst-server/README.md

 const Catalyst = require('@vrbo/catalyst-server');
 const Path = require('path');

-async function start(options = {}) {
+// Init a new Catalyst server, and pass the path to your manifest file to the userConfigPath option to compose your app plugins async function start(options = {}) {
     const server = await Catalyst.init({
         ...options,